cuustard/Year2/231 Computer Networks and Systems/Course Introduction.md

 A **Systems Engineering** is a discipline of designing, integrating, and managing complex systems throughout their lifecycle. #keyTermDefinition

 ---
-## Operating Systems
+## The Operating System

-An **Operating System (OS)** is a software layer that sits between computer hardware and user applications.
+An [[CPU Virtualisation And The Operating System#The Operating System|Operating System]] (OS) is a software layer that sits between computer hardware and user applications.
 It manages hardware resources such as the CPU, memory, and devices, and provides services like scheduling, device drivers, and inter-process communication through pipes, message queues, shared memory, and signals.
 By doing this, it allows multiple processes to share resources safely and offers convenient abstractions for running applications. #keyTermDefinition

 The building blocks of OS's are Virtualisation, Concurrency, Persistence, and Security.